Why is searing important?

 |Incredibly easy||Easier to overcook internal temps|

-Grills are traditionally great at getting that thick dark crust we know and love; however, this is obtained from long, direct contact to the flames below it.
-And since the trick to the perfect sous vide sear is hot and fast, gas grilling is not the perfect method.
+Grills are traditionally great at getting that thick dark crust we know and love; however, this is obtained from prolonged direct contact to the flames below it.
+And since the trick to the perfect sous vide sear is cooking your meat hot and fast, gas grilling is far from the perfect method.
 However, we did place this above smoking because charcoal grills CAN get hot enough for a quick sear.
-Nonetheless, there are good and bad aspects of using a grill for searing sous vide meats, so let’s take a look at the pros and cons
+Nonetheless, there are good and bad aspects of using a grill for searing sous vide meats, so let’s take a look at the pros and cons.

 |Easy to sear larger cuts, such as a rack of ribs||Less direct surface contact|